amannm/iocp-https-server/README.md

 SAHC4J
 ======

-The goal of this project is to create a server-side Java HTTPS Connector that:
+The goal of this project is to create a server-side Java HTTPS Connecter that:
  -  Secure: Low level SSL integration using JSSE
  -  Scalable: Uses Java 7's NIO.2 Asynchronous Sockets API (Interface to Native IOCP)
  -  Fast: Native memory operations via NIO ByteBuffer